TO THE SHAREHOLDERS

 minimize the impact thereof.
 All aspects of the warehousing and treasury operations are

-being closely monitored to identify potential risks at an early stage, in order to ensure
+being closely monitored to identify potential risks at an early stage, to ensure that

 5.5 Internal Control Systems and Their Adequacy